-Consequently, internet user have resulted to a number of remedies with the use of VPN (Virtual Private Network) being one of most used and recognized way to protect one’s privacy and personal data from hackers, governments surveillance agencies, and petty internet snoopers.
+Consequently, internet users have resulted in a number of remedies with the use of VPN (Virtual Private Network) being one of most used and recognized ways to protect one’s privacy and personal data from hackers, government surveillance agencies, and petty internet snoopers.

 VPN services come to you in either free or paid VPN.

-In this overview article, we will identify the differences between the two types of VPNs and also provide you with an insight as to why paid VPN is better than free VPN.
+In this overview article, we will identify the differences between the two types of VPNs and also provide you with an insight as to why a paid VPN is better than a free VPN.